ETL vs ELT : 14 Major Differences

 ETL Process

-The ETL process follows the below steps:
+The ETL process follows the following steps:

 • Data is extracted as it is assembled from different sources.
 This data may come from files, databases, or other sources and could be structured, semi-structured, or unstructured.